wieslawsoltes/Xaml.Behaviors/docfx/articles/source-generators/typed-observable-trigger.md

 ## Notes

 - Assembly-level attributes stay in the target type’s namespace and prefix the type name.
+- If the trigger’s own property is unset, it reads the observable from `SourceObject` (or `AssociatedObject`) and will resubscribe when `SourceObject` changes.
 - Collisions are disambiguated via hashed suffixes.